×

 Some of the horses from Mejiro Shouji Co.
 Ltd. were named after western celebrities and athletes: Mejiro McQueen (1987-2006) after actor Steve McQueen, Mejiro Palmer (1987-2012) after golf legend Arnold Palmer, and Mejiro Ryan (1987-2016) after baseball hall-of-famer Nolan Ryan.

-Mihono Bourbon wears a cyberpunk racing costume as a reference to the real horse (1989-2017) being nicknamed the "Cyborg" for his precise, machine-like running pace.
+Mihono Bourbon wears a cyberpunk racing costume as a reference to the real racehorse (1989-2017) being nicknamed the "Cyborg" for his precise, machine-like running pace that often resulted in exact furlong running times.
+The racehorse won seven out of eight races from 1991 to 1992 (losing only to Rice Shower), as well as the Japanese Horse of the Year award in 1992.
 The game version of Bourbon has an even more robotic personality.

-Rice Shower's racing costume features a dagger that references the real racehorse being nicknamed the "Black Assassin".
+Rice Shower's racing costume uses the blue and red colors of the racing silk worn by the jockeys that raced with the real racehorse.
+She wears a small bowler hat and carries a dagger that references the real racehorse being nicknamed the "Black Assassin".

 In episode 1, Air Groove is startled when a fan takes a flash photo of her.
 This is based on an incident when the real Air Groove (1993-2013) sustained a leg injury after she was frightened by flash cameras around her before a race; as a result, the JRA banned flash photography within racetracks.